 This core activity investigates aspects of rhythm and motion through the design and construction of models and robots.
 This has applications to understanding natural processes as well as for the creation of technological systems.

 Musical Human-Computer Interaction

 This core activity focuses on the creation of interactive music systems with a focus on multi-dimensional mapping from sensors to musical parameters.

-The self-playing guitars are mechatronic/robotic devices capable of producing sounds utilizing the acoustics of a classic guitar body.
+The self-playing guitars are mechatronic/robotic devices capable of producing sounds utilising the acoustics of a classic guitar body.
 Each guitar can sense audio and proximity activity, and has a battery-powered onboard processing platform.
 The devices can thus be deployed in a decentralized, multi-guitar setup.

 Dr. Squiggles is an interactive musical robot that plays rhythms by tapping.
-The RITMO-designed robot listens for tapping produced by humans or other musical robots and attempts to play along and improvise its own rhythms based on what it hears.
+The RITMO-designed robot listens for tapping produced by humans or other musical robots and attempts to play along and improvise its rhythms based on what it hears.

 RITMO in Numbers

 RITMO's researchers have published a number of scientific articles and book chapters in 2019, as well as one academic monograph.
 They have also given talks and presentations at a large number of conferences around the world.
 The Centre's research results also include several artistic performances and media contributions.
 You can see all of RITMO's results reported in CRIStin.

 A total of 59 people were employed at RITMO in 2019, of which there were 25 women and 34 men.
 We work to achieve gender balance in our recruitments.
 Diversity and gender balance was also addressed in the yearly meeting with the Scientific Advisory Board.